I feel inspired at the moment.

 I want to free up time, push myself, and focus on projects and ventures that bring me joy.

 I’m scared of being on my death bed one day and feeling like I still have life left to live.
-Life is one enormous opportunity; I’m terrified of squandering it.
+Life is one enormous opportunity; the thought of squandering it is what inspires me to do cool stuff.

 I see this as my macro-level inspiration.
-That’s what inspiration means to me.
+That’s what inspiration means to me and where I get my inspiration from.

 (On the subject of goals, check out these 100 life goals to help find your aim in life)